Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.0.05 =
+* Fix: The visual form styler didn't look good when CSS grids were turned off
+* Fix: Prevent past database migrations from being run again.
+This was making some field sizes much larger.
+* Fix: If field sizes are extra long, reverse them because it most likely happened in the last release.
+* Fix: Sort by a number field on the entries page was ordering by text instead of number
+* Fix: The export page was showing weird styling for the form selector on some sites
+* Fix: If CSS grids are off, don't force the width to 100% for form fields like before

 = 3.0.04 =
 * Fix required validation: URL and number fields were requiring a value when the field was not required
 * Fix double recaptcha validation which was causing it to fail validation